Automotive 101: What Are Some of the Key Things Everyone Should Know About Car Batteries

 You've probably stumbled across this article because you suspect a problem with your car's battery.
-Without it, you would not be able to have power to do anything from starting the engine in subzero temperatures to cruising down the highway on a sunny day.
-Sure, the engine does a lot of work and it should get credit for what it does.
+Without it, you would not have power to do anything from starting the engine in subzero temperatures to cruising down the highway on a sunny day.
+Engines do a lot of work and should get credit for what they do.
 But without the battery, your engine would just be a several thousand dollar paperweight.

 There's really no easy way to answer that question.
 Older batteries don't perform as well as newer batteries and thus won't last as long as a brand new one.
 But even a new battery won't last forever.
 Batteries typically last anywhere from three to five years on average, but this is only an average.
 Some fail more quickly and some last much longer.
 It all depends upon the type, the brand, and how well you care for it.
 Just like the rest of your car, maintenance can have a big impact on battery life.
 Make sure to follow all recommended maintenance on your battery, such as ensuring adequate fluid levels and keeping the terminals clean.

 If you have a battery that is covered under your car manufacturer's warranty, you likely aren't getting as much peace of mind as someone who buys and installs a battery outright.
-Despite most vehicles being covered for three years or 36,000 miles from the date of purchase under the 'bumper-to-bumper' warranty, batteries are consumable items and typically have a warranty of only two years or 24,000 miles, after which converting to a prorated warranty or none at all.
+Despite most vehicles being covered for three years or 36,000 miles from the date of purchase under the 'bumper-to-bumper' warranty, batteries are consumable items and typically have a full warranty of only two years or 24,000 miles, after which converting to a prorated warranty or none at all.
 Check your car's warranty manual to determine the warranty coverage for your battery.
-If you suspect a battery problem and are still covered by warranty, get your car checked out before your warranty expires.
+If you suspect a battery problem and are still covered by warranty, get it checked before the warranty expires.

-Battery Warranties: Batteries Installed by You or a Third Party
+Battery Warranties: Installed by You or a Third Party

 There are big differences in battery warranties.
 One of the biggest differences is cost, but it's easy to simplify matters if you think of the cost as the price of the battery plus the cost of the battery warranty.

 In any case, the service center or parts department will have to verify your warranty if you need to make a claim.
-If records aren't on file, you may have to provide your receipt, which can get lost after a few years.
+If records aren't on file, you may have to provide your receipt, which can get lost.
 Make sure you keep your receipt in a place you can easily find it.
 Don't rely on the plastic pockets sometimes attached to the battery.
-What happens if the battery leaks acid?
-That's right.
-Your receipt is gone.
+If the battery leaks acid, your receipt is gone.
 Keep your receipt in your car and take a good quality photo.
 In time, receipts seem to fade and become illegible.

-If you suspect that your battery might be going the way of the dinosaur, don't just replace it.
-Have it tested!
+If you suspect that your battery might be going the way of the dinosaur, have it tested first.
 Many auto parts stores offer free battery testing, so it's easy to get your battery tested every few months when popping in for a set of wiper blades.

 A word of caution if you decide to have your battery tested by a parts store: some store associates work on commission and are dishonest.
 When testing your battery, make sure the associate inputs the correct Cold Cranking Amps (CCA) number from your battery label into the tester.
 If the associate accidentally inputs a baseline number too high, your battery will fail the test, even if it is perfectly fine.
-If you doubt the test, take it somewhere else!
-You may even find out that your battery is fine but another component is either drawing too much power or your system isn't generating enough power.
+If you doubt the test, take it somewhere else.
+You may even find out that your battery is fine but some component is drawing too much power or your system isn't generating enough power.
 Just remember that parts store associates are not mechanics and don't have the mechanical know-how to properly diagnose a problem.
 If they were mechanics, they wouldn't be working at a parts store!
 If you think you have a problem with your car beyond a simple battery replacement, it's time to visit the shop.